Apollo and Daphne, one of Gian Lorenzo Bernini’s first major commissions, was completed between 1622 and 1625 for Cardinal Scipione Borghese, a...

 It is not a coincidence that the emergence of still lifes as a separate genre coincided with the time of development of the first capitalist society.
 The Dutch East India Company (and later, Dutch West India Company) provided a massive influx of wealth to the Republic which facilitated a powerful middle class.
 But this growing prosperity at home also had a darker side; it was propelled by ruthless colonial expansion in the East and the West.

-In 17th century Amsterdam, one could buy wonders from the entire globe: spices from Indonesia, tobacco from Venezuela, carpets from Persia, sugar from Brazil, tea, silks, and porcelain from China.
+In 17th-century Amsterdam, one could buy wonders from the entire globe: spices from Indonesia, tobacco from Venezuela, carpets from Persia, sugar from Brazil, and tea, silks, and porcelain from China.
 These valuables were documented not only in the commercial registers but also in art.

 The fetishization of exotica in Dutch still lifes tells us a lot about the colonial mindset that many Europeans shared in the 17th century.
 As we see in the painting by Juriaen van Streek, he displayed various commodities from afar in one composition: seafood, citruses, carpet, wine, porcelains, and… a slave.
 It is striking that the painter perceived the turbaned African youth in the same way as Chinese porcelain – as a colonial trophy.